AlessioRepetto/agriclimate-intelligence/src/README.md

 QuantileRegressor
 ```

-Scaling stays inside the pipeline so that it is refitted independently inside each chronological fold.
+Scaling remains inside the pipeline so that it is refitted independently inside every temporal fold.

 ### Historical yield features